DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 ### Issue type labels
 - **type:task**: indicates that the issue concerns a task.
 Tasks are used in the GitHub project Kanban board.
-- **type:bug**: indicates that the issue concerns a bug discoverd when testing or using the concerned project.
+- **type:bug**: indicates that the issue concerns a bug discovered when testing or using the concerned project.
 - **type:hotfix**: indicates that the issue concerns a bug in a live system (see description above related to the Hotfix branch).
-Normaly the issue will be reported as a *type:bug* and is later on promoted to a *type:hotfix*.
+Normally the issue will be reported as a *type:bug* and is later on promoted to a *type:hotfix*.
 - **type:enhancement**: indicates that the issue concerns a request for or a suggestion to an enhancement to an existing feature.
 - **type:feature**: indicates that the issue concerns a request for a new feature.
 - **type:question**: indicates that the issue concerns a question about e.g. the use of the system or a software function.